ecalio07/enron/environment/README.md

 # Environment Installation and Configuration

-This project is based on the following tools: git version 2.7.4, anaconda 4.3.1 (64-bit), Jupyter Notebook Server 4.3.1, Python 2.7.13, scikit-learn library.
+This project is based on the following tools: git version 2.7.4, Anaconda2-4.4.0 (64-bit), Jupyter Notebook Server 4.3.1, Python 2.7.13, scikit-learn library.

 The experiments can be reproduced in three distinct manners: through anaconda installation, through docker and oracle virtual box.
 However, all of them make use of Jupyter Notebook as their fundamental tool.